Tri-Colour Coleslaw

 Pastry: Place flour and butter in food processor and process until it forms crumbs.
 Add cottage cheese and process.
 As soon as the pastry starts to stick together add just enough water so that it forms into a ball – you may not even need any water, depending how wet your ricotta is.
 Stop motor immediately, tip out, wrap in plastic wrap and chill while you prepare the filling.

-Place a piece of baking paper on a Swiss roll tin – not essential but makes washing up easier.
-On a floured surface roll out pastry to the size of the Swiss roll tin, then place on the baking paper, folding it to make it easier to move.
-It doesn’t matter if the edges are ragged, you won’t see them once the pie is finished.
-Place salmon filling down centre in the shape of a log or loaf and covering about a third of the pastry surface.
+Place salmon filling down centre in the shape of a log or loaf and covering a bit more than a third of the pastry surface, leaving 4-5 cm of pastry at each end.
 Cut diagonal slits in pastry every 2cm down each side, from the edge of the pastry as far as the filling.
-Fold in the two ends, then bring up strips from alternate sides, overlapping them slightly, to form a pseudo-plait.
+Fold in the two ends, wrapping them around the filling, then bring up strips from alternate sides, overlapping them slightly, to form a pseudo-plait.
 Use your hands to push everything firmly into place.
-Can be refrigerated at this stage if you like.
-Paint with beaten egg and bake for 30-40 minutes at 200°C. Serve warm, cut into slices and drizzled with the sauce.
+Can be refrigerated at this stage if you like, but not for too long as liquid may start to seep out.
+Brush with beaten egg then bake for 30-40 minutes at 200°C. Serve warm, cut into slices and drizzled with the sauce.

 Sauce: Melt butter and mix with chopped dill.

 Variations: use white fish and canned tuna instead of the salmon.
+Use chopped smoked salmon instead of canned salmon.

 Cucumber Salad with Dill